usmanakhtar/ReadMe/README.md

-# Name of the Conponent
+# Name of the Component

 --------------------------